damiencarbery/quotes/quotes.md

 ---

-“I can conquer the world with one hand, as long as you’re holding the other.” - Unknown
+“I can conquer the world with one hand, as long as you're holding the other.” - Unknown

 ---